 Malaria is an acute febrile illness caused by Plasmodium parasites.
 The parasites are spread to people through the bites of infected female mosquitoes.
 There are five different types of human-infecting Plasmodium; the deadliest are Plasmodium falciparum (mostly in Africa) and Plasmodium vivax (mainly in Asia and South America).
-Left untreated, malaria can progress to severe illness, and even loss of life.
+Left untreated, malaria can progress to severe illness, and even to death.

 Today, half of the global population is at risk of malaria.
-In 2019, there were an estimated 229 million cases of malaria worldwide – over 400,000 people died from the disease, with more than 90% of cases and deaths in Africa.
-Malaria strikes hardest among pregnant women and children in sub-Saharan Africa.
-Children under five still account for almost 70% of all malaria deaths worldwide, with a child dying from the disease every two minutes.
+In 2020, there were an estimated 241 million cases of malaria worldwide – over 600,000 people died from the disease, with 95% of cases and deaths in Africa.
+Malaria strikes hardest among pregnant women and children in Sub-Saharan Africa.
+Children under five still account for about 80% of all malaria deaths worldwide.

 As one against Malaria